ckaestne/seai/lectures/21_security/security.md

 ----
 ## Other Security Requirements

-* Authentication (no spoofing): Users are who they say they are
+* Authentication: Users are who they say they are
-* Non-repudiation: Every change can be traced to who was responsible for it
+* Non-repudiation: Certain changes/actions in the system can be traced to who was responsible for it
-* Authorization (no escalation of privilege): Only users with the right permissions can access a resource/perform an action
+* Authorization: Only users with the right permissions can access a resource/perform an action

 ---
 # Threat Modeling